Alessandro-Franchini/Bayesian-Deep-Learning-Clarotto-Franchini-Lamperti/README.md

                               f (x) = sin(3(x + 2) − (x + 2)^2) + exp(−0.2x)

-We choose to maintain the same number of layers (2 hidden layers) and the same activation functions (_sin_ for the first layer, _ReLU_ for the second layer).
+We choose to use the same number of layers (2 hidden layers) and the same activation functions (_sin_ for the first layer, _ReLU_ for the second layer).

 The only variable that changes between the two nets is the number of nodes in each layer.
 We aim at using two nets which give the results in almost the same time.
 The architecture that makes the duration of the training similar is a Bayesian NN with 5 nodes in each layer and an NN with Dropout with a much larger number of nodes in each layer (300 nodes).
 We must consider that a part of those are switched off during each forward pass (only 70% of them contribute to the network).